Practical tips and tools for growing a business

 Equipment purchase = leasing

 The purchase of machinery is very common in the agricultural business, as it ensures the most essential function of the farm - field processing and management.
 Similar to the case of long-term financing, the most optimal solution is likely to be offered by leasing from leading commercial banks.
-The conditions are especially friendly for the purchase of new machinery, where banks finance up to 95% of the purchase amount, in addition to offering seasonal repayment schedules that are adapted to the cash flow of farms.
+The conditions are particularly friendly for the purchase of new machinery, where banks finance up to 95% of the purchase amount, in addition to offering seasonal repayment schedules that are adjusted to the farm's cash flow.
 In the case of classic leasing, the equipment belongs to the leasing company, while the company is registered as its holder.
 Such a structure provides good security for the lessor, which also results in relatively low interest rates of 2% to 7% per year, excluding EURIBOR.

 Complications can arise if the farm purchases equipment that does not qualify for commercial bank leasing (for example, the equipment is too old or specific) or if the viewed tractor equipment is located abroad, where the seller requires the full purchase price before delivery.
-In such cases, financing from specialized lenders can be useful, where equipment already owned by the farm can be used as collateral, or sometimes financing can be issued even before the viewed equipment is delivered.
+In such cases, financing from specialized lenders can be useful, where equipment already owned by the farm can serve as collateral, or sometimes financing can be issued even before the delivery of the viewed equipment.
 It should be noted that various non-standard solutions and deviations from generally accepted commercial banking practice also involve additional risks, therefore the price of alternative financing for the purchase of equipment will most often be from 9% per year.

 When time is more important than price